noah-kg/kaggle-titanic-workflow/README.md

 ## Lessons Learned
 This was one of the most fun projects I've worked on to date, and one that taught me a ton about data and machine learning.
 When I first attempted it, I had no experience whatsoever with Support Vector Machines, Stochastic Gradient Descent, or Linear Perceptron models.
 It took a lot of reading and testing to figure out how to properly implement them.
 Another challenge was understanding how RandomizedSearchCV worked.
 I spent a long time testing and tweaking the parameters to change when using it.
 This project helped me realize the importance of **structure** in a project, as it became very clear to me how quickly one can get lost in the code.

+To view the notebook, click on the .ipynb file above, or view it [here](https://nbviewer.org/github/noah-kg/kaggle-titanic-workflow/blob/main/TitanicWorkflow.ipynb).